bizley/Yii-AjaxDropDown/README.md

 This should be JSON encoded.
 You can find the example in the example_data_source.php.

-## Preselected and post-validate data with PHP.
+## Preselected and post-validate data with PHP

 In case you want to display some records as already selected or simply just want to keep the selected data after validation you need to prepare the 'data' parameter which is the array almost identical to the source one.